 - Suck it up.

 You could almost say this vacationer was suckered into taking on an unwanted passenger while backpacking.
 After suffering from nosebleeds for over a month, all of which started on her trip, and examining her nose a bit more closely for the 100th time to see what could be causing her incessant condition, something was a bit different.
 This time, she identified a series of dark ridges inside her nostril, and they were moving!
-After regaining her composure, she rushed to the nearest emergency room where doctors removed a 3-inch leech using lidocaine, tweezers and suction.
+After regaining her composure, she rushed to the nearest emergency room where doctors removed a 3-inch leech using lidocaine, tweezers, and suction.
 So why didn’t she feel it?
 Some believe this patient was unaware of the leech’s presence due to the natural anesthetic leeches excreted in their saliva.
 I don’t know about you but I’ll take a marble any day.

 - How tacky!

 Early one quiet Sunday morning, a young lady rushes into the ER complaining of shortness of breath and a sharp pain in her right chest.
 During the chest x-ray, the usual workup for such a common complaint, the ER staff spotted a thumbtack, which was far from usual.
 When asked how in the world a thumbtack ended up inside her lungs, she recalled an activity of which we have all been guilty; holding a thumbtack in our teeth while hanging something on the wall.
 She went on to describe how her husband had playfully snuck up behind her and “goosed” her when she wasn’t expecting it.
 One sharp inhale later and, poof, the disappearing thumbtack.
-You can only imaging the potential dangers of having a sharp object lodged in your airways.
+You can only be imaging the potential dangers of having a sharp object lodged in your airways.
 Getting it out was no easy feat, either.
-After several attempts at retrieval using video bronchoscopy, they ended up having to perform a incision directly over the lung and surgically remove it through her chest.
+After several attempts at retrieval using video bronchoscopy, they ended up having to perform an incision directly over the lung and surgically remove it through her chest.
 The moral of the story: be careful when you want to hang that poster of your favorite boy band and keep the tacks on the table.

 - You found what???

 Nine months seems like a long time to carry a baby, but what if you carried one for your entire adult life?
 An 82-year-old woman went to the ER complaining of severe stomach pains, a somewhat routine ailment affecting millions every year.
-After careful examination, a full complement of lab work and a CT-scan of her abdomen, doctors determined her pain wasn’t due to either food poisoning or a run-of-the-mill stomach ache.
-Instead they found what is known as a “stone baby.”
-Technically termed a lithopedion, “stone babies” are thought to be the result of a ectopic pregnancies, or a pregnancy inside the fallopian tubes, which were originally missed and never removed.
+After careful examination, a full complement of lab work and a CT-scan of her abdomen, doctors determined her pain wasn’t due to either food poisoning or a run-of-the-mill stomachache.
+Instead, they found what is known as a “stone baby.”
+Technically termed a lithopedion, “stone babies” are thought to be the result of ectopic pregnancies, or a pregnancy inside the fallopian tubes, which were originally missed and never removed.
 Over time, the body attempts to isolate the “foreign body” through calcification, a normal biological reaction to anything our body decides is foreign.
 While she was uncertain of the original date this pregnancy occurred, based on her age, she could have been carrying around her “stone baby” for up to 60 years.
 To alleviate her pain, she did have surgery where the “stone baby” was removed without incident.

 - Cough it up!